chhuang-one/sqxclib/doc/SqEntry.md

 # SqEntry
-SqEntry define constant or dynamic field in structure/class.
+SqEntry define constant or dynamic field in structure.
 It must use SqType to declare type of field.

 ```c